benvaljean/benvaljean.github.io/_posts/2012-04-19-Logrotate_(Linux).markdown

     }

-If your app has the ability to rotate logs via a command-line argument (such as Squid) this should be used instead, or even better use [Cronolog](http://cronolog.org).
+If your app has the ability to rotate logs via a command-line argument (such as Squid) this could be used instead, or even better use [Cronolog](http://cronolog.org).

 #### Test config